apache/jackrabbit-oak/oak-doc/src/site/markdown/query.md

     }

-### Node type index
+### The node type index

 The `NodeTypeIndex` implements a `QueryIndex` using `PropertyIndexLookup`s on `jcr:primaryType` `jcr:mixinTypes` to evaluate a node type restriction on the filter.
 The cost for this index is the sum of the costs of the `PropertyIndexLookup` for queries on `jcr:primaryType` and `jcr:mixinTypes`.

-### Lucene full-text index
+### The Lucene full-text index

+The full-text index handles only the 'contains' type of queries.

+    //*[jcr:contains(., 'text')]

+Not having a full-text index means that the full-text queries will not be able to work properly.
+Currently the query engine has a basic verification in place for full-text conditions, but that is brittle and can miss hits.

 The full-text index update is asynchronous via a background thread, see `Oak#withAsyncIndexing`.
 This means that some full-text searches will not work for a small window of time: the background thread runs every 5 seconds, plus the time is takes to run the diff and to run the text-extraction process.

 The async update status is now reflected on the `oak:index` node with the help of a few properties, see [OAK-980](https://issues.apache.org/jira/browse/OAK-980)

 TODO Node aggregation [OAK-828](https://issues.apache.org/jira/browse/OAK-828)